PaulLeCam/react-leaflet/README.md

 The properties documented for each component are the ones aimed to be supported (tested and made dynamic when possible) by React-Leaflet.
 All other properties are passed as the `options` argument to their corresponding Leaflet element and should work fine for static maps, it is however unlikely that they would updated if you change them afterwards.

-You can directly access the Leaflet element created by a component using the `leafletElement` property on this component.
+You can directly access the Leaflet element created by a component using the `getLeafletElement()` method on this component.
 This leaflet element is usually created in `componentWillMount()`, except for the `Map` component where it can only be created after the `<div>` container is rendered.

 #### Base components